Can Reading Books Make You Smarter

 It also helps to improve your memory, as you are forced to recall details from the book in order to discuss it with others.
 Finally, reading can provide a sense of mental stimulation and satisfaction that is not found in other activities.

-Improve Focus and Concentration
+Reading Can Help Improve Focus and Concentration

 You can do a few things to improve your focus and concentration.
 Firstly, make sure that you take regular breaks and give your mind time to rest.
 It’s important to allow yourself time to relax and de-stress, as this helps improve focus and concentration.